TITLE 8 SOCIAL SERVICES

 (b) some mail issuance complaints: for example, if a recipient complains of nonreceipt of coupons through the mail, the procedures for replacement of coupons lost in the mail are followed; however, if the complaint concerns the mailing system, (staggered issue, use of certified mail, etc.) the complaint is handled through the complaint procedure.

 (2) Filing: No special format is necessary for an individual to file a complaint.
-Instead, the complainant is encouraged to lodge a complaint by telephone (using HSD's toll-free number), through the mail, or in person.
+Instead, the complainant is encouraged to lodge a complaint by telephone (using HCA's toll-free number), through the mail, or in person.
 If a complainant needs help lodging the complaint, an ISS provides this help.

 (4) Public information: ISD personnel give information regarding the complaint system and civil rights complaints to all program recipients, applicants, and other interested persons.
 Such information is provided to clients during interviews, included in brochures, and publicized by posters displayed in all ISD offices.

 D. Bilingual services: The state provides bilingual outreach materials and staff.
 This service is provided to households without an English-speaking adult.
-If a recipient has limited literacy or comprehension of English, the HSD employee provides, in a language understood by the recipient, an explanation containing the following elements:
+If a recipient has limited literacy or comprehension of English, the HCA employee provides, in a language understood by the recipient, an explanation containing the following elements:

 (1) that the information requested is needed to determine eligibility for assistance;